nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ##

+line words and bytes

-09. `wc foo`: The `wc` command opens the file **foo** and displays the character count on the standard output.
+09. `wc foo`: The `wc` command opens the file **foo** and displays the count of lines, words and bytes in the file foo on the standard output.

-    `wc < foo`: The `wc` command reads the stream input coming from the file **foo** and displays the character count on the standard output.
+    `wc < foo`: The `wc` command reads the stream input coming from the file **foo** and displays the count of lines, words and bytes in the file foo on the standard output.

     The command `wc` opens the file in the former case and the shell opens the file in the latter.

 ##

-10. By running the command:
+10. By executing the command-line:

     `cat foo1 - foo2`

     The contents of file **foo1** will be displayed on the terminal and the shell will wait for user input from keyboard.
-Once the input from the keyboard is made and the same is terminated with end-of-file character, the contents of file **foo2** will be displayed on the terminal and the prompt returned.
+Once the input from the keyboard is made and the same is terminated with end-of-file character, the contents of the file **foo2** will be displayed on the terminal and the prompt returned subsequently.

 ##

 11. (i).
-The contents of **foo** are overwritten by the text entered via standard input.
+The contents of the file **foo** are overwritten by the text entered via standard input.

     (ii). file **foo** is created anew and the output of command `who` is appended to it.

     (iii).
 The file **foo** is blanked out.

     (iv).
-The file **foo** is blanked out.
+The contents of the file **foo** is replaced by a single newline `\n` character.

 ##